-Eligible renewal applicants for FY2017 HOPWA Permanent Supportive Housing (PSH) competitive grant funding are grantees with HOPWA PSH competitive grants expiring between June 1, 2017 and May 31, 2018.
-A list of grants potentially eligible for renewal in FY2017 is located in Table 1.
-Grantees with expiring grants must demonstrate that the remaining balance on the current HOPWA PSH grant would be insufficient to fund activities beyond May 31, 2018.
+Eligible renewal applicants for FY2016 HOPWA Permanent Supportive Housing (PSH) competitive grant funding are grantees with HOPWA PSH competitive grants expiring between May 1, 2016 and May 31, 2017.
+A list of grants potentially eligible for renewal in FY16 are located in Table 1 along with potential award amounts.
+Grantees with expiring grants must demonstrate that the remaining balance on the current HOPWA PSH grant would be insufficient to fund activities beyond May 31, 2017.